WICG/performance-memory/explainer.md

 browser which does not want web developers to optimize for this metric could choose to always return null.

-Browsers must return null if they are unable to compute a memory estimate that is isolated to the site calling the API.
+Browsers must return null if they are unable to compute an accurate memory estimate.

 During a browing session for a site, browsers are allowed to return both null and non-null values for separate calls to getMemoryEstimate.